seanpmaxwell/jet-schema/README.md

 - Create new instances of your schemas using partials.
 - Easy-to-learn, terse, and small (this library only exports 2 functions and 2 types, size **4.7kb** minified).
 - Doesn't require a compilation step (so still works with `ts-node`, unlike `typia`).
-- Fast! checkout these <a href="https://moltar.github.io/typescript-runtime-type-benchmarks/">benchmarks</a> against some other popular validators like zod, valibot, and yup (one's which don't have a compilation-step).
+- Fast! see these <a href="https://moltar.github.io/typescript-runtime-type-benchmarks/">benchmarks</a>.
 - Typesafety works boths ways, you can infer a type from a schema or force a schema to have certain properties using a generic.
 - Works client-side or server-side.
 - TypeScript first!